clach04/bitbucket_tools/README.md

 This repo contains dump_repos.py which will dump most things to local file system for offline backup.
 It does NOT import or convert it.

+If you have lost content, check out https://bitbucket-archive.softwareheritage.org/ they do not appear to have a complete back up bit there is a good chance that your code is there.

 Getting my notes off my machine and in a shareable state.

 TL;DR check out: